Skip to main content

 • -s, --show: show secret values (defaults to masked)

-ek list --show
+ek secret list --show

 Expected result: a table of secrets with values visible.